 As benefactors of Justice & Mercy, and specifically its Matthew 25 mission, I want you to know that your Christian love and generosity allows us to not only continue our ministry but also to expand it exponentially, reaching out to still more and more inmates and their families who would otherwise have no voice or advocate for them in the legal and penal arena.

-I want you to know that your largesse or your sacrifice allows Matthew 25 to assist so many inmates and their families in innumerable ways such as providing timely assistance with legal representation, advocating for proper and timely public defender representation, intervening with Lancaster County Prison staff to resolve inmate medical or mental health problems, advocating for improvement of prison conditions or assisting with reentry placement for those inmates to be released.
+I want you to know that your largesse or your sacrifice allows Matthew 25 to assist so many inmates and their families in innumerable ways such as providing timely assistance with legal representation (legal aid for prisoners), advocating for proper and timely public defender representation, intervening with Lancaster County Prison staff to resolve inmate medical or mental health problems, making prison visits, advocating for improvement of prison conditions or assisting with reentry placement for those inmates to be released (reentry programs for inmates).
 The breadth and scope of Matthew 25 is constrained only by its financial ability to sustain its efforts, which is why each of you who so contribute are allowing Matthew 25 to have an impact and to make a real difference in the lives of so many among us who are so far less fortunate.

 Thank you for your support, and God bless you and your families.